unicef/publicgoods-toolkit/readiness.md

 that the open approach is just their default process.
 That culture shift is what lies at the top of the readiness learning curve.

-KEY RECOMMENDATION: Engage the team in frank discussion about open source readiness.
+KEY RECOMMENDATION: Engage the team in a frank discussion about open source readiness.
 Locate the team and the organization on McAffer's engagement model.
 Identify three key steps the people in that discussion can take to improve readiness at the team level.